starcoinorg/starcoin-cookbook/docs/03-move/06-deploy-first-move-contract.md

 - mpm deploy

 Account provider is need to signature the deployment transaction.
-There are three types of account privder for `mpm deploy` command:
+There are three types of account provider for `mpm deploy` command:
 1) local-account-dir; 2) secret-file; 3) environment variable.

 The commands corresponding to the three account provider are as follows: